hazelcast/hazelcast/docs/design/cpsubsystem/03-metrics.md

 `raft.group.` is used as metric name prefix.
 Discriminator of these metrics will be ID of the CP group (`groupId`) and group name (`name`) will be added as a tag.
 Additionally Raft role of the local node will be added as another tag (`role`), since we cannot publish non-numeric values as a metric yet.

+xxx You should submit all 3 tags to query metrics above. (so it's NOT A SINGLE DISCRIMINATOR; we have 3 discriminators here. text above is misleading) xxx

 ```
 Metric[[groupId=0,unit=count,metric=raft.group.memberCount,name=METADATA,role=FOLLOWER]=3]